 “This film is the blueprint for existing and future technological solutions to climate crises that set the stage for lasting peace in the Middle East and beyond,” said one of the film’s producers, Bradford Schlei.

-The documentary explores a number of foundational questions surrounding the historic donation, including: Who were these virtually unknown philanthropists who had never publicly revealed their wealth or intentions?
-How did they accumulate millions by getting in on the early days of the greatest financial services empire ever built?
-What compelled them and their daughter Ellen to give it all away?
+The documentary explores a number of questions about the historic donation, including background information on these virtually unknown philanthropists who had never publicly revealed their wealth or intentions.
+How did they accumulate millions by getting in on the early days of the greatest financial-services empire ever built?
+What compelled them and their daughter Ellen Marcus to give most of it away?
 And why were the Marcuses so captivated by the issue of water scarcity and BGU?

-“Who Are the Marcuses?” also features Warren Buffet, President of Israel Isaac Herzog, historian Daniel Gordis, best-selling philosopher Micah Goodman, and an original score by legendary musician and peace activist David Broza.
+“Who Are the Marcuses?” also features Warren Buffett; Israeli president Isaac Herzog; historian Daniel Gordis; best-selling philosopher Micah Goodman; and an original score by legendary musician and peace activist David Broza.